mhausenblas/elsa/README.md

 ## Notes

+Kudos to the Spark team for providing [the basis](https://github.com/apache/spark/blob/master/examples/src/main/scala/org/apache/spark/examples/streaming/TwitterPopularTags.scala) for the SA part and to Alexandre Rodrigues for helping me out concerning the initial development.

+If you want to learn how to run Spark on Mesos, I suggest you try out the great [step-by-step tutorial](https://mesosphere.com/docs/tutorials/run-spark-on-mesos/) provided by the Mesosphere folks.

-Apologies to all [Frozen](http://www.imdb.com/title/tt2294629/) fans, especially our kids, for hijacking the Elsa label in this context.
+Lastly, apologies to all [Frozen](http://www.imdb.com/title/tt2294629/) fans, especially our kids, for hijacking the Elsa label in this context.
 I thought it's funny …

-Kudos to the Spark team for providing [the basis](https://github.com/apache/spark/blob/master/examples/src/main/scala/org/apache/spark/examples/streaming/TwitterPopularTags.scala) for the SA part and to Alexandre Rodrigues for helping me out concerning the initial development.